Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

-where each term in a superfield has the same ghost number \footnote{Note that that $d \sigma^{\mu}$ is commutative with a Grassmann odd component field in the nonsuperfield BV formalism, but $\theta^{\mu}$ is anticommutative with a Grassmann odd component field in the superfield formalism. }.
-Note that component superfields are denoted by the same notation in the non superfield formalism in this subsection. $d \sigma$ is replaced by $\theta$ in (\ref{superfield2d}).
-The original fields $\phi^i$ and $A_{\mu i}$ are in $(\theta)^{\gh \Phi}$ components in superfields, respectively.
-Ghost number is also called \textbf{degree} $|\Phi|$ in the AKSZ formalism.
-The degree of $\bphi$ is $0$ and the one of $\ba$ is $1$.
+where each term in the superfield has the same ghost number \footnote{Note that $d \sigma^{\mu}$ is commutative with a Grassmann-odd component field in the nonsuperfield BV formalism, whereas $\theta^{\mu}$ is anticommutative with a Grassmann-odd component field in the superfield formalism. }.
+Note that in this subsection, the component superfields are assigned the same notation as in the nonsuperfield formalism and $d \sigma^{\mu}$ in the differential form expression of each field is replaced by $\theta^{\mu}$ in equation (\ref{superfield2d}).
+The ghost number is called the \textsl{degree}, $|\bPhi|$, in the AKSZ formalism \footnote{Precisely, the notation $|\Phi|$ represents the total degree, the sum of the ghost number plus the super form degree of $\Phi$, if it is a graded differential form on a graded manifold.
+See Appendix.}.
+The degree of $\bphi$ is zero, and that of $\ba$ is one.
+The original fields $\phi^i$ and $A_{\mu i}$ appear in $|\bphi|$-th order of $\theta$ and $|\ba|$-th order of $\theta$ components in the superfields, respectively.